Joessameldinq/Chess-Master-CSED28-/README.md

     - it returns true if the loading game process succeeded.

 - The main game loop will open the file and take the slot as input(messge box)to save/load game to/from the cfg directory.
-- This game provides five slots for saving and loadig but more and more slots can be made.
+- This game provides eight slots for saving and loadig but more and more slots can be made.

 ### ⚙️ Undo and redo